JH-Byun/jh-byun.github.io/index.md

 ---

 ## Profile
-**I'm actively seeking a PostDoc position abroad, starting in March 2026, in the field of robotics and drone engineering.** <br>
-Currently, I am working as a PostDoc at ASRI (Automation and Systems Research Institute) as part of **my alternative military service as a technical research personnel** with <a href="https://larr.snu.ac.kr/" target="_blank">LARR (Laboratory for Autonomous Robotics Research)</a>.
+**I'm actively seeking a PostDoc position abroad, starting in March 2026, in the field of robotics and drone engineering.** Currently, I am working as a PostDoc at ASRI (Automation and Systems Research Institute) as part of **my alternative military service as a technical research personnel** with <a href="https://larr.snu.ac.kr/" target="_blank">LARR (Laboratory for Autonomous Robotics Research)</a>.

 <center><img src="/images/tumbnails/homepage_thumbnail.png" width="1941" height="701"></center>